Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Let’s talk about different accommodation styles first, so you can get an idea of what type of place would suit your needs and budget.

-Hotels, hostels & capsule stays
+Cheap hotels, hostels & capsule stays

-Though I have been camping in Okinawa for 2 € per night having my tent parked at the seashore.
-But that’s another story, now we’ll check out Tokyo accommodation options on a budget.
+Though I have been camping in Okinawa for 2€ per night, having my tent parked at the seashore.
+But that’s another story; let’s check out Tokyo accommodation options on a budget.

-Hotels, hostels, and capsule hotels,- all less than 100 euros a night.
+Hotels, hostels, and capsule hotels – all less than 100 euros a night.

-Please note that in peak seasons and festive times demand is high and prices can go up significantly, or everything is simply fully booked.
+Please note that in peak seasons and festive times, demand is high and prices can go up significantly, or everything is simply fully booked.

 So my tip is to book a place to stay as early as you can, no matter what price range or accommodation type you are looking for.